MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/04-Create-segments.md

+---
+lab:
+    title: 'Lab 4: Create segments'
+---

+# Lab 4: Create segments

-In this unit, you will learn how to:
+In this lab, you will learn how to:
 - Create a segment from a profile
 - Create a segment using measures
 - Create a segment from scratch

+## Exercise 1: Create segments from multiple sources
-## Create a segment from a profile
+### Task 1: Create segment from a profile
-In this first task, we are going create a segment based on the customer profile.
+In this first task we are going create a segment based on the customer profile.
 We are going to identify any customers who reside in the state of Texas.

 1. Expand **Insights** and select **Segments** from the left navigation menu.